pauleveritt/fastapi-tutorial-extended/README.md

 - Double-click on `database.db` to connect to SQLite
     - Install the drivers if needed

+*Important note: Some features expect the database to have the seed content.
+Before demos, stop the server and delete `database.db`, then restart.*

 ## Main Demo

 We're going to talk about the "I" in "IDE".